|

 Charles the Rash (1433-1404) was the greediest of all the Dukes of Burgundy.
 People called him the Occidental Turk, for his hunger for land was comparable with that of the Turks in the Orient i.e. on the Balkan.
 To stop Charles from expanding his territory the French King Louis XI manages an alliance between the Swiss and the Habsburgs against the Duke who then fights his last three battles: At first Charles loses his bonnet in the Battle of Grandson, later his booty in Morat and eventually his blood in Nancy.

-Real trouble starts as a consequence of the Senlis Peace Treaty in 1493.
-The young Archduke Maximilian married to Charles' sister Maria inherits most of the Duke's land whilst the French king only gets la Picardie and la Bourgogne.
-Judge for yourself looking on the map supplied.
+The real trouble starts as a consequence of the Senlis Peace Treaty in 1493.
+The young Archduke Maximilian, married to Charles' sister Maria inherits most of the Duke's land while the French king only gets la Picardie and la Bourgogne.
+Judge for yourself by looking on the map supplied.

-As German King Maximilian later acquires the rule over Spain, Naples, Bohemia and Hungary again not by war but according to the motto: Fortes bella gerant, tu felix Austria nube!*.
-The French king feels that the Habsburg outmaneuvered him.
+As the German King Maximilian later acquires the rule over Spain, Naples, Bohemia, and Hungary again not by war but according to the motto: Fortes bella gerant, tu felix Austria nube!*.
+The French king feels that the Habsburgs had outmaneuvered him.
 This is the beginning of more than 300 years of bitter enmity between the Houses of Valois, later Bourbon and Habsburg.
-It only came to an end in 1806 when, pressed by Napoleon I, the Habsburg Franz II abdicated as German Emperor but at the same time remounted the throne as the Austrian Emperor Franz I. *May the strong wage wars, you lucky Austria marry!
+It only ended in 1806 when, pressed by Napoleon I, the Habsburg Franz II abdicated as German Emperor but at the same time remounted the throne as the Austrian Emperor Franz I. *May the strong wage wars, you lucky Austria marry!

 |